Emergency Communications Team (EMCOMMS)

 Join The Team

-Step 1: Fill out a Membership Application - Complete the form and contact the Volunteer Coordinator at 540-658-7200 to arrange for a time when you can turn in records and schedule your background check.
+Step 1: Fill out a Volunteer Application - Complete the form and contact the Volunteer Coordinator at 540-658-7200 to arrange for a time when you can turn in records and schedule your background check.

 Step 2: Complete required FEMA Online Courses